 Triphala powder is not energetically too cold or too hot, and is thus well-tolerated by all three body types.
 Because of its versatility and appropriateness for a wide range of people, it is one of the most frequently prescribed herbal formulations used extensively by Ayurvedic practitioners since the beginning of Vedic times as both a straight herb or an ingredient in many other alchemical compounds.

 Triphala can be considered a rasayana tonic because of its rejuvenating attributes that enhance one's strength and regulate immunity.
-It is notably high in a number of antioxidants, like phenolic constituents and vitamin C, which have shown to act as immunomudulators as well as prevent oxidative stress.
+It is notably high in a number of antioxidants, like phenolic constituents and vitamin C, which have been shown to act as immunomodulators as well as prevent oxidative stress.

 Bowel irregularity and chronic constipation are common conditions that afflict many individuals worldwide.
 Herbal laxatives, as a result are one of the most popular products in the health supplement industry.
 Unlike strong purgatives, however, triphala is safe for long-term use or can be prescribed when symptoms arise.

-It is traditionally used as a powder, called "triphala churna", stirred into hot water and consumed as a steeped lukewarm tea-like liquid.
-It is generally recommend that you take triphala supplements or tea on an empty stomach first thing in the morning and/or an hour before bed, for several months once or twice daily for highest health benefits.
+It is traditionally used as a powder, called triphala churna, stirred into hot water and consumed as a steeped lukewarm powder-infused liquid.
+It is generally recommended that you take triphala supplements or "tea" on an empty stomach first thing in the morning and/or an hour before bed, for several months once or twice daily for highest health benefits.